webpro-nl/knip/README.md

 ## Why "Knip"?

 Knip is Dutch for a "cut".
-A Dutch expression is "to be ge**knip**t for something", which means to be perfectly suited for the job.
+A Dutch expression is "to be get **knip** for something", which means to be perfectly suited for the job.
 I'm motivated to make Knip perfectly suited for the job of cutting projects to perfection! ✂️

 ## Really, another unused file/dependency/export finder?